The History Which Started Disney Collector's Collecting Habits

 Throughout the state of New York, and within Oneida County, and especially in the city of Washington Mills people have enjoyed Disney animated movies with great enthusiasm.

-Walt Disney Animation Studios, whose home is in Burbank, California, formerly known as Walt Disney Feature Animation, is an animation studio which creates cartoon short films and television specials for The Walt Disney Company seen in Washington Mills.
-It took on its current name in 2006, when it was folded under The Walt Disney Studios alongside Pixar Animation Studios which in Washington Mills is known for cartoons such as Up, Ratatouilli and Lifted.
+Walt Disney Animation Studios, whose home is in Burbank, CA, formerly known as Walt Disney Productions, is an animation studio which creates cartoon feature films and television specials for The Walt Disney Company seen in Washington Mills.
+It took on its present name in 2006, when it was folded under The Walt Disney Studios alongside Pixar Animation Studios which in Washington Mills is known for animated movies such as Up, Brave and Lifted.

-As of 2013, the studio has produced 53 feature films starting with Snow White and the Seven Dwarfs in 1937 with notable characters such as Snow White and the dwarfs including Doc and Bashful and its most recent release in Washington Mills being Frozen in 2013 including characters such as The Snow Queen, Hans and The Duke of Weselton.
+As of 2013, the studio has produced 53 feature films with the first being Snow White and the Seven Dwarfs in 1937 with unforgettable characters such as The Prince and the dwarfs including Grumpy and Dopey and its most recent release in Washington Mills being Frozen in 2013 including characters such as The Snow Queen, Kristoff and The King and Queen of Arendelle.

 The studio's catalog of animated features are among Disney's most notable assets and the stars of its animated shorts—Mickey Mouse, Donald Duck, Goofy, and Pluto—have gone on to become recognizable figures in Washington Mills popular culture.